-We provide a guide to auto insurance in Colombia.
+We provide a guide to auto insurance in Colombia updated for 2023.
 Third party liability auto insurance is compulsory in Colombia and comprehensive insurance for property damage or theft is optional.
 Also, we also look at how to file a claim.

 Most of the foreigners that have cars in the Medellín area tend to live in El Poblado (particularly up the hills) or further away from the city in places like Rionegro near the Medellín International Airport.

 However, if you do have a car in Colombia it is important to understand auto insurance in Colombia, as it works differently than in other countries like the U.S.

 We previously provided a guide to Colombian health insurance.
 And we have received several questions from Medellin Guru readers about auto insurance.
 So, we now provide a guide to Colombian auto insurance.

 Another reason not many foreigners have cars is that cars are expensive in Colombia.

 Automobiles can be quite expensive in Colombia due to import duties of up to 35 percent.
 Reportedly over 60 percent of the vehicles sold in Colombia are imported.
 So, many models of cars sold in Colombia can be more expensive than in the U.S.